PlutoLang/plutolang.github.io/docs/QoL Improvements/Object-Oriented Programming.md

+Pluto makes a plethora of improvements when it comes to object-oriented programming.

+## Method Creation

 A series of methods was otherwise ugly to implement into a Lua table.
 ```pluto showLineNumbers title="Old Code"
 local t = {}